criteo/consul-templaterb/README.md

 [...]
 ```

-It will render a full web site you may browse to look in real time the status of your
+It will render a full web site you may browse to look in real-time the status of your
 Consul Cluster.

 You can now have a look to the [API Documentation](TemplateAPI.md) to modify existing